Hen2609/Markcons/README.md

 | ------ | ------ |
 | Material Design Icons | `<markcons-mdi-*>` |

+styling is done by css or inline attributes, all icons include the class: `.markcons`

 ### Material Design Icons
 template: `<markcons-mdi-{style}-{fill}-{name}/>`
 Go to [Google Fonts Icons](https://fonts.google.com/icons) and choose your desired icon and fill the template.